 To access the monitor’s overdrive settings, open the OSD (On-Screen Display) menu and look for the overdrive option, it’s usually under one of the following names: TraceFree (some ASUS monitors), Rampage Response, Overdrive, OD, or simply Response Time.

 There should be at least a few options to choose from.
-Depending on the model, the overdrive levels will be named differently and some monitors may have more levels than the rest.
+Depending on the model, the overdrive levels will be named differently and some monitors may have more levels than others.

-Now, if you have a modern LED-backlight 60Hz/75Hz monitor, it’s highly unlikely that its response time is slower than the display’s refresh cycle.
+Now, if you have a modern LED-backlit 60Hz/75Hz monitor, it’s highly unlikely that its response time is slower than the display’s refresh cycle.

 With higher refresh rate displays, overdrive is necessary for the optimal gaming experience.
 To test what’s the best overdrive setting for your monitor’s refresh rate, we recommend using BlurBusters’ UFO ghosting test.

-So, when looking for a gaming monitor, just looking at its response time specification may not be enough.
-In our monitor reviews, we always cover the display’s overdrive implementation if it’s noteworthy.
+So, when looking for a gaming monitor, just looking at its response time specification might not be enough.
+In our monitor reviews, we always cover the display’s overdrive implementation.

 Overdrive And Variable Refresh Rate

-When using FreeSync/G-SYNC which synchronizes the monitor’s refresh rate with the GPU’s frame rate in order to eliminate screen tearing and stuttering, there are a few additional things to keep in mind concerning overdrive.
+When using FreeSync/G-SYNC, which synchronizes the monitor’s refresh rate with GPU’s frame rates in order to eliminate screen tearing and stuttering, there are a few additional things to keep in mind concerning overdrive.

-Gaming monitors with an integrated G-SYNC module have variable overdrive which allows them to change the overdrive setting according to the refresh rate for the optimal performance at any frame/refresh rate.
+Gaming monitors with an integrated G-SYNC module have variable overdrive, which allows them to change the level of overdrive according to the refresh rate for optimal performance at any frame/refresh rate.

 Some FreeSync models, such as the Nixeus EDG27 feature Adaptive Overdrive which automatically changes the overdrive preset according to the refresh rate.
 Although it’s not as effective as G-SYNC’s variable overdrive, it does prevent ghosting and overshoot in certain scenarios.

-In this case, we recommend disabling FreeSync and using High overdrive at higher frame rates or using Medium overdrive and FreeSync at lower frame rates.
-This will depend on your preference as well though, whether you’re more sensitive to screen tearing or to ghosting.
+In this case, we recommend disabling FreeSync and using proper overdrive.
+This will depend on your preference as well as whether you’re more sensitive to screen tearing or to ghosting.